angary/angary.github.io/content/posts/unsw-course-review.md

 That being said, you're comfortable with math, many topics will be quite easy to grasp.
 Since, the course is 50% major project, 50% final exam, you could hypothetically do the major project whenever (as it doesn't have to rely on course content), and then only pay attention to the course at the very end.
 That being said, you do learn quite a lot of techniques from the content, which can maybe help you with your major project.

+## COMP9517 - Computer Vision

+_Image processing, Feature Representation, Pattern Recognition, Image Segmentation, Motion Tracking, Deep Learning_

+A course that goes through different algorithms and techniques used in the field of Computer Vision.
+Overall the course is a bit more "researchy" compared to other CSE courses, and is more back heavy in workload once the group project begins.

+In terms of assessable content, there are labs, a solo assignment, a big group project, and a final exam.
+The group project involves applying Computer Vision techniques, then making a video about techniques used, with a discussion on its results + improvements
+For the exam, we were given a 10 page research paper, and required to do a 2 page literature review, (discuss the methods used, and discuss if they were suitable or not, along with issues or potential improvements).

+**Should I know machine learning beforehand?**

+It helps if you know Convolutional Neural Networks (CNNs), as this comes up in the later half of the course.
+Many modern computer vision problems use CNNs as they may provide better results than traditional methods, however, there isn't sufficient time in the course to properly "teach" you, and so it may require self study.
+CNNs can also be used in the assignment and may give better results, but the assignment is marked on how well you understood your techniques and how you evaluated their success and selected an appropriate method.
+The knowledge also helps with literature review in the final exam, however, it's not guaranteed as the paper will involve techniques related to CNNs.